 You wouldn’t want to suddenly realize that your bank account has been drained of your hard-earned cash!

-Let’s take a look at ten ways to keep your money safe while banking online.
+Let’s take a look at a dozen ways to keep your money safe while banking online.

 Create Strong, Unique Passwords